Special Variables

 func We are argument

-$@ and $* have different behavior when they were enclosed in double quotes.
+$@ and $* have different behavior when they are enclosed in double quotes:

 #!/bin/bash